1. Bookkeeping Skills and Experience

 you a login so you can access their data online.

-Spreadsheeting Software I also recommend you get Microsoft Excel which can be used on PC's or Macs.
-Most bookkeeping software will allow you to export reports to Excel for manipulation so you get them to look how you want and to present them to your clients in a unique way.
+I also recommend you get Microsoft Excel which can be used on PC's or Macs.
+The main reason for this is so that you can export reports to Excel for manipulation so you get them to look how you want and present them to your clients in a unique way.